nazariikolesnikov/a-b-testing-practical-training/README.md

-# A/B Testing and Testing a Statistical Hypothesis
+# A/B Testing and Testing a Statistical Hypothesis (Practical Training)

 ## 🤖 Technologies